History of Bicon

 FIRST Complete interchangeability of abutment diameters, providing sensible biological width and offering the concept now being described as platform switching.

-FIRST Locking taper implant to abutment connection providing 360˚ of universal abutment positioning and a bacterial seal.
+FIRST Locking taper implant to abutment connection providing 360˚ of universal abutment positioning.

 1975